sleberknight/dropwizard-todo-example/README.md

 In the `TodoApplication` class in the `run()` method, we are creating a new application context and adding the Dropwizard configuration object and `ManagedDataSource` as parent beans.
-These parent beans are then accessible in the Sprint application context, whether you are using Java Config or XML configuration.
+These parent beans are then accessible in the Spring application context, whether you are using Java Config or XML configuration.

 ```java
 ApplicationContext context = new SpringContextBuilder()